Nevada Labor Laws Guide

 Termination laws in Nevada

-Like the majority of other states in the US, Nevada also implements an “employment-at-will” doctrine and policy.
+Like the majority of other states in the US, Nevada also implements the employment-at-will doctrine and policy

-What does that mean for both employers and employees?
+Here’s what that means for both employers and employees:

-Nevada also has another, unique statute that prohibits employers from terminating employees based on the reports made by a hired detective or special agent, without letting the employee have an adequate hearing.
+Nevada also has a unique statute that prohibits employers from terminating employees based on reports made by a hired detective or special agent, without providing the employee with an adequate opportunity for a hearing.

 The accused employees must be given notice of the report.
 Moreover, they have the right to confront the person who made the report and present their own defense at the hearing.